 Oyama Senmaida, Chiba Prefecture

-These rice fields in Kamogawa city were the inspiration for the fields Rei tended to in Village-3.
-Confirmed by The Japan Agri News
+These rice paddies in Kamogawa city were the inspiration for the fields Rei tended to in Village-3, as confirmed by The Japan Agri News.
+I recently made the trek over there and they really are a carbon copy.

 Small Worlds, Tokyo